pluja/awesome-privacy/README.md

 These providers offer apps and services filled with data trackers.
 Also, most of them store your notes on their servers and do not offer any kind of encryption.

 - Google Keep
-    - [Google Keep Exporter](https://github.com/vHanda/google-keep-exporter) -  Convert your Google Keep notes into a standard markdown + YAML header format.
+    - [Google Keep Exporter](https://github.com/vHanda/google-keep-exporter) or [Keep To Markdown](https://github.com/erikelisath/keep-to-markdown) -  Convert your Google Keep notes into a standard markdown + YAML header format.
 - Evernote
 - Squid
 - Notion